unelmap/e-khalti-docs/README.md

 ```

 ```
-Show in Shops and payment? - if es, the merchant will be displayed in the section Shops snd Payments.
+Show in Shops and payment? - if yes, the merchant will be displayed in the section Shops snd Payments.
 ```